cjstreet/Election_Analysis/README.md

 The voter turnout for each county
 The percentage of votes from each county out of the total count The county with the highest turnout

+The written analysis has the following:

+Overview of Election Audit
+The purpose of this election analysis audit is well defined.
+(3 pt)

+Election Audit Results
+There is a bulleted list where each election outcome is addressed.
+(7 pt)

+Election Audit Summary
+There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+(4 pt)